zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-advanced.md

 <a name="advanced-topics-pinning-the-blade"></a>
 ### Pinning the blade

-Blades can be marked as able to be pinned to the dashboard by setting `Pinnable="true"` in the TemplateBlade's PDL definition file.
-By default, blades are pinned as button parts to the dashboard.
-If a different represention should be used, it should be specified in the PDL file.
+Blades can be marked as pinnable to the dashboard by setting `Pinnable="true"` in the TemplateBlade's PDL definition file.
+Blades are pinned as button parts to the dashboard by default.
+Any other represention should be specified in the PDL file.

 <a name="advanced-topics-storing-settings"></a>
 ### Storing settings

 Settings that are associated with a blade can be stored.
-Those settings need to be declared both in the PDL definition file and in the ViewMmodel that is associated with the blade.
+Those settings need to be declared both in the PDL definition file and in the `ViewMmodel` for the blade.
 The code that demonstrates how to store settings is located at  `<dir>Client/V1/Blades/Template/Template.pdl` and  `<dir>Client/V1/Blades/Template/ViewModels/TemplateBladeViewModels.ts`.

 The process is as follows.

-Specify the settings in the PDL file using the `TemplateBlade.Settings` element.
+1. Specify the settings in the PDL file using the `TemplateBlade.Settings` element.

 ```xml